sanskratipatel/gps_tracking/README.md

    - PostgreSQL database to store user data and location logs.

 5. **Responsive Frontend**
-   - User-friendly HTML templates with integrated CSS and JavaScript.
+   - User-friendly HTML5 templates with integrated CSS and JavaScript.

 ---